When talking about Vancouver skiing, us locals are a bunch of braggarts.

 Ski season on Vancouver’s local mountains generally lasts from late November until early April.
 So a trip to the slopes is high up on my list of the 5 best day trips from Vancouver in winter.

 There are three ski hills located on the city’s North Shore.
-These hat-trick of hills are referred to as the ‘local mountains‘.
+This hat-trick of hills is referred to as the ‘local mountains‘.

 If you’re fortunate enough to have a car, all three mountains can be reached from downtown Vancouver in less than forty minutes, depending on traffic.

 No car?
-There’s lots of local transit options available.
+There are lots of Vancouver transit options available.

 Vancouver Skiing – Local Mountains

 Area: 212 acres | Lifts: 5| Runs: 33 | Elevation: 1,231 ft | Snowfall: 342 in

 I used to go here every week in college because of the night skiing opportunities and low prices.
 It’s still one of the best things to do in Vancouver.

 Of all the ski hills near Vancouver, Grouse Mountain has the most spectacular views.
-Your first bit of business should be to take the Screaming Eagle chairlift and go down ‘The Cut’ for spectacular views of the city and harbour.
+Your first bit of business should be taking the Screaming Eagle chairlift and going down ‘The Cut’ for spectacular city and harbour views.

 Address: 6400 Nancy Greene Way, North Vancouver, BC